Baz177/Stock-Direction-Prediction/README.md

   - Stop the server by pressing Ctrl+C in the terminal where app.py is running.
  __________________________________________________________________________________________________________________________________________________________________

 This guide should help you successfully install and use the Stock Prediction Web Application.
 For further assistance, consult the documentation of the libraries used or reach out to the developer.
+Your application should look like this: https://stock-direction-prediction.onrender.com/